MiraldiLab/maxATAC/docs/readme/normalize.md

 ### `-i`, `--signal`

-The input bigwig file to be normalized.
+The input bigWig file to be normalized.

 ### `-n`, `--name`, `--prefix`